arvinsroom/msmw-docs/docs/deploying-locally.md

 ### Turning off the tool

 To deactivate the backend and/or the frontend, press <kbd>Ctrl</kbd> + <kbd>C</kbd> on your keyboard in their respective terminals.
 It is good practice to deactivate each when you are done collecting participants in a session so that they are not taking up unnecessary resources on your device.
+However, when you turn off either, your conditions and data are unaffected and should all still be there.

 ## Updating the code

+To update the tool in the future, you again have two options based on which option you chose when downloading the code earlier.
+It is recommended that you save all the study data prior to updating the code, as changes could affect your ability to access the database database.

+### Option 1: Redownload, unzip, and overwrite

+The first option is to return to the GitHub repository and redownload the code in a zip file and overwrite the existing files on your computer when extracting it.
+This may overwrite some of the files you have modified to set up the tool, however, such as the **package.json** and **config-development.json** files.
+What you can do is copy those elsewhere before overwriting, and then copy (and overwrite) them back to their original locations after you have updated to avoid inputting all of the same information again.

+### Option 2: Git pull

-To update the tool in the future, open a git bash terminal in the mocksocialmediawebsite-main folder (should be the default folder if you use the arrow next to the plus icon in the Terminal panel) and input the command `git pull https://github.com/arvinsroom/mocksocialmediawebsite.git`.
-Please note that when you do this, it may overwrite files you have modified (e.g., admin credentials, tweaks to work locally or on Windows) which you may have to repeat.
-It is recommended that you save all the study data prior to updating the code, as changes could affect the database.
+The easier and less error-prone way of updating if you downloaded the files using Option 2 above is to open a Bash terminal in the mocksocialmediawebsite-main folder (should be the default folder if you use the arrow next to the plus icon in the Terminal panel) and input the following command: `git pull https://github.com/arvinsroom/mocksocialmediawebsite.git`.
+This will automatically update all of the files that need updating, but, like Option 1 above, may overwrite files you have modified in earlier steps, so you can save the **package.json** and **config-development.json** files elsewhere before updating, then copy (and overwrite) the updated files after you have updated to avoid inputting all of the same information again.

+**Wherever possible, it is important that you are always using the latest version of the code, which will always coincide with updated documentation on this website.**

 If you're having issues, you can learn more about the git pull and related commands [here](https://github.com/git-guides/git-pull).